This post contains affiliate links.

 ✘ Back and base may separate when carrying

-If we were on the market for a travel car seat for a 5 year old, the Graco Tranzitions would get some serious consideration.
+If we were on the market for a travel car seat for a 5 year old who still needs to be harnessed, the Graco Tranzitions 3-in-1 harness booster car seat would get some serious consideration.
 The price tag is extremely reasonable (and may be cheaper at Walmart) for what you get and it would be a great seat to use both at home at on the go.
 The best part?
 You’ll never have to buy another car seat again (unless you want to, that is).

 The Graco Tranzitions also makes a good booster seat for a small 5 year old who is mature.
 The 38″ minimum is a big help for parents of peanuts like ours!
 It even includes premium features like an adjustable headrest and no-rethread harness.